Skip to content

 Post-Recovery Care: Once you have recovered from radial tunnel syndrome, you should continue to take care of the affected area to prevent re-injury.
 Strengthening exercises and stretches can help improve the flexibility and strength of the affected area, reducing the risk of future injury.

 In conclusion, the healing time for radial tunnel syndrome varies depending on several factors, such as the severity of the injury, age, health, treatment approach, and post-recovery care.
 It is essential to follow a proper treatment plan and take care of the affected area to speed up the recovery process and prevent future injury.
-If you are suffering from radial tunnel syndrome, consult with a physiotherapist, chiropractor, or healthcare professional who can provide the appropriate treatment plan to help you recover as soon as possible.
+If you are suffering from radial tunnel syndrome, consult with a physiotherapist, chiropractor, or healthcare professional who can provide the appropriate treatment plan to help you recover as soon as possible so you can live a long life with radial tunnel syndrome.

 If you have any questions or would like to explore further, please book a free, no-charge online appointment with either myself, Dr. Tyler Baron, BASc, DC or other Kitchener chiropractors at CARESPACE.
 We are happy to listen and are here to help!